gklyne/annalist/src/annalist_root/annalist/views/help/login-help.md

 Being logged in does not necessarily mean you have permissions to access Annalist data;  it simply means that Annalist has an indication of who you are.
 Permissions to access Annalist collection data are set up separately by the site administrator or data collection owner.

 Initial administrator access and permissions can be established using the `annalist-manager` command line utility.

+Third party login services require HTTPS to be used for security.
+But for a server runninglocally, this requirement can be relaxed by setting environment variable `OAUTHLIB_INSECURE_TRANSPORT=1` when running the server; e.g.

+    OAUTHLIB_INSECURE_TRANSPORT=1 annalist-manager runserver